mmzelic/modbusServer/README.md

 # Modern Modbus Server Simulator

 A Python-based Modbus TCP server simulator with a live graphical interface.
-Built to perfectly mirror the aesthetics of the Client Dashboard, this tool allows developers and integrators to test Modbus communications locally without needing physical PLC hardware.
+This tool allows developers and integrators to spin up a fully interactive Modbus server to test HMI/SCADA communications across a local network without needing physical PLC hardware.

 ## Features